cph-cachet/carp.sensing-flutter/backends/carp_webservices/README.md

 1. Add `carp_services` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 In order to show the "Reset Password" button in the login dialog, which will launch the "Reset Password" web page on CARP, add the following parameters on iOS and Android.
+Note that the "Reset Password" button will not be shown, if the app cannot launch the URL pointing to the web page.

 ### iOS